Search policies and procedures by title or keyword

 This policy applies generally to conduct on Recipient’s premises; at Recipient-affiliated educational, athletic, or extracurricular programs or activities that have an adverse effect on the education or employment of a member of the Recipient’s community; or that otherwise threatens the health and/or safety of a member of the Recipient’s community.

 When conduct meets the criteria specified in the Title IX regulations (conduct which constitutes “sexual harassment” - as defined by Section 106.30 and relates to Recipient’s “education program or activity” - against a person in the United States), said conduct must be addressed through Recipient’s Title IX Grievance Procedures and not this overarching Power-Based Violence & Sexual Misconduct Policy.
 The Title IX Grievance Procedures can be found at http://www.southeastern.edu/resources/policies/policy_detail/title_ix_grievance_procedure.html.

-Recipient’s policies and procedures are intended to ensure that all students impacted by an incident or complaint of sexual misconduct or power-based violence receive appropriate support and fair treatment, and that allegations of sexual misconduct or power-based violence are handled in a prompt, thorough, and equitable manner.
+Recipient’s policies and procedures are intended to ensure that all students impacted by an incident or complaint of sexual misconduct or power-based violence receive appropriate support and fair treatment, and that allegations of power-based violence and sexual misconduct are handled in a prompt, thorough, and equitable manner.

 Southeastern Louisiana University, hereinafter referred to as Recipient, prohibits